Aruna Miller

-Aruna Miller (née Katragadda; November 6, 1964) is an American politician who is serving as the tenth lieutenant governor of Maryland since 2023.
-Miller, a Democrat, is a former member of the Maryland House of Delegates representing Legislative District 15 in Montgomery County.
-Miller ran for Congress in 2018 to represent Maryland's 6th congressional district, and lost the Democratic primary to David Trone by 9.3%, with 30.7% of the vote compared to Trone's 40.0%.
+Aruna Miller (née Katragadda; born November 6, 1964) is an American politician and civil engineer serving as the tenth lieutenant governor of Maryland since 2023.
+A member of the Democratic Party, Miller previously represented District 15 in the Maryland House of Delegates from 2010 to 2019.
+Miller is the first South Asian woman elected lieutenant governor in the United States.

+Miller ran for Congress in 2018 to represent Maryland's 6th congressional district, losing to David Trone in the Democratic primary.
 In December 2021, Wes Moore chose Miller as his running mate in the Democratic primary of the 2022 Maryland gubernatorial election.
 They won the Democratic nomination on July 19, 2022, and defeated Republican nominee Dan Cox and his running mate Gordana Schifanelli on November 8, 2022.

-Miller is the first South Asian woman elected lieutenant governor in the United States, as well as the first Asian American lieutenant governor and first immigrant to hold statewide office in Maryland, and the second female lieutenant governor after Kathleen Kennedy Townsend.
+Miller is the first Asian American lieutenant governor and first immigrant to hold statewide office in Maryland.
+Miller is the second woman to be elected lieutenant governor of Maryland after Kathleen Kennedy Townsend.

 Early life and education

-Miller was born November 6, 1964, in Andhra Pradesh, India.
+Miller was born on November 6, 1964, in Hyderabad, India, into a Telugu Hindu family.
 Her family came to the United States when she was seven years old.
-Along with her two siblings and parents, she lived in Poughkeepsie, New York, where IBM employed her father as a mechanical engineer.
+Along with her two siblings and parents, she lived in Poughkeepsie, New York, where IBM employed her father, Rao Katragadda, as a mechanical engineer.
 She attended public schools in Upstate New York and Ballwin, Missouri.
 Miller earned a Bachelor of Science degree in civil engineering from the Missouri University of Science and Technology.

 Career

 Miller worked as a transportation engineer for local governments in California, Virginia, and Hawaii.
 She moved to Maryland in 1990, where she worked for the Montgomery County Department of Transportation.
 She has overseen programs that advanced access to schools, employment centers, and community facilities that are safe for pedestrians, bicyclists, transit users, and people with differing abilities.
 In 2015, she retired from Montgomery County to devote her full attention to her service in the Maryland legislature.

 Miller became a citizen of the United States in 2000 and voted in the 2000 United States presidential election for Vice President of the United States Al Gore.
 She became frustrated with the Supreme Court's decision in Bush v.
 Gore, and subsequently became involved with politics by volunteering to help other candidates get elected.
-During the 2004 United States presidential election, she worked as a precinct-level volunteer for the Democratic Party and nominee John Kerry.
+During the 2004 United States presidential election, she worked as a precinct-level volunteer for the Democratic Party and presidential nominee John Kerry.
 In 2006, Miller was appointed to serve as an at-large member of the Montgomery County Democratic Central Committee and served in that position until 2010.